Apply For Financial Aid

 Students must be enrolled at least half-time for the following Federal programs:

-If your attendance falls below half-time, you will be using your grace period for repayment of your Perkins and Federal Direct Stafford Loans).
+If your attendance falls below half-time, you will be using your grace period for repayment of your Perkins and Federal Direct Loans).

 Financial aid recipients must meet Satisfactory Academic Progress standards.
 Please review the